 How do we support children’s health and well-being including safety, attendance and behaviour?

 The school takes the personal development and well-being of children very seriously.

 We know that children are unlikely to flourish unless they are developing positive relationships, feel safe and are adopting healthy lifestyles.
 Our ethos and mission statement are embedded in our curriculum.
 These include the rights to be safe and healthy.

 We also know that some children with SEND are particularly vulnerable when it comes to making and keeping friendships.
 We offer a variety of support with this including targeted playground activities for vulnerable children.

-We address many of these issues in our PHSE (Personal Health and Social Education) * curriculum.
+We address many of these issues in our PHSE (Personal Health Social and Economic Education) * curriculum.

 We encourage children to develop confidence and resilience* through teaching, social play opportunities and through more targeted support where this is needed.